exaco/laravel-octane-dockerfile/README.md

 The Docker configuration provides the following setup:

-- PHP 8.1 and 8.2 official DebianBuster-based images
+- PHP 8.1 and 8.2 official DebianBookworm-based images
 - Preconfigured JIT compiler and OPcache

 ## Container modes